sriramss/docs-csm/operations/security_and_authentication/Update_NCN_Passwords.md

    ncn# cray cfs sessions create --name ncn-password-update-`date +%Y%m%d%H%M%S` --configuration-name ncn-password-update
    ```

-   ***NOTE***: Subsequent password changes need only update the password hash in
+   **NOTE:** Subsequent password changes only require updating the password hash in
-   Hashicorp Vault and create the CFS session as long as the branch of the CSM
+   Hashicorp Vault and creating the CFS session, as long as the branch of the CSM
    configuration management repository hasn't changed.